10 Shear Loading in Beams

 A = Area above (or below) point of interest [m2, in.2]

 The first moment of area can actually be calculated around any axis.
-The maximum value will always occur at the centroid of the cross-section (i.e., the neutral axis) so many problems will involve finding the first moment of area at the neutral axis, but there are also cases where finding the first moment of area around some other axis is required.
+The maximum value will always occur at the centroid of the cross-section (i.e., the neutral axis for pure bending), so many problems will involve finding the first moment of area at the neutral axis, but there are also cases where finding the first moment of area around some other axis is required.
 Note that the axis should be perpendicular to the shear force, so a vertical load requires us to use a horizontal axis.

 Example 10.1 demonstrates this process to find the first moment of area around the neutral axis of a T cross-section.
 This example is solved twice, once using the area below the neutral axis and once using the area above.